Ebuube/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 ## What NoSQL storage do I need?

 NoSQL databases address all kinds of requirements, and therefore the ways they work are dramatically different.
-Here’s a really accurate map of the various solutions: [here](http://kkovacs.eu/cassandra-vs-mongodb-vs-couchdb-vs-redis)
+Here’s a really accurate map of the various solutions: [Access it here](http://kkovacs.eu/cassandra-vs-mongodb-vs-couchdb-vs-redis).

 **Note**: in year 1, your main project must be done using a relational database, and we’ll cover document-oriented databases (probably MongoDB) and key-value stores (probably Redis) towards the end of the year.